 Hydrogen as an Alternative Fuel

-The energy in 2.2 pounds (1 kilogram) of hydrogen gas contains about the same as the energy in 1 gallon of gasoline.
-Because hydrogen has a low volumetric energy density, additional steps are needed to store enough hydrogen onboard fuel cell vehicles to achieve the driving range of conventional vehicles.
+The energy in 2.2 pounds (1 kilogram) of hydrogen gas contains about the same as the energy in 1 gallon (6.2 pounds, 2.8 kilograms) of gasoline.
+Because hydrogen has a low volumetric energy density, additional steps are needed to store enough hydrogen onboard FCEVs to achieve the driving range of conventional vehicles.
 Most current applications use high-pressure tanks capable of storing hydrogen at either 5,000 or 10,000 psi.
 Other storage technologies are under development, including bonding hydrogen chemically with a material such as metal hydride, or low-temperature sorbent materials.
 Learn more about hydrogen storage.